-The Lifebox, the Seashell, and the Soul:
+The Lifebox, the Seashell, and the Soul

-560 pp, 148 illustrations, with drawings by Isabel Rucker
+460 pp, 148 illustrations, drawings by Isabel Rucker.

-Sample the Book Online!
+Browse the Book Online

 "Rudy Rucker is an outstanding prophet of what will probably be the greatest intellectual revolution of our times.
 This book tells the ever-surprising story of his transformation as he discovers the wonders of the computational universe, and grapples with their implications for humanity's oldest questions.
 For people who thrive on new ideas, this book will be a classic."

---- Stephen Wolfram, author of A New Kind of Science.
+— Stephen Wolfram, author of A New Kind of Science.